Effect of extinction on quasar luminosity distances determined from UV and X-ray flux measurements: Conclusions

 \section{Conclusions}

 We find that the extinction (scattering and absorption) of X-ray and UV photons from QSOs contributes to the discrepancy between luminosity distances inferred using $L_{X}-L_{UV}$ and $R-L$ relations.

-The extinction term is equal to $(\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}})_{\rm ext}=(\tau_X-\tau_{UV})\log{e}/[2(1-\gamma')]$ where $\tau_X$ and $\tau_{UV}$ are optical depths in X-ray and UV bands, respectively, and $\gamma'$ is the slope of the $L_{X}-L_{UV}$ relation.
-Since for four out of six considered cosmological models (including the flat $\Lambda$CDM model) the median luminosity-distance difference ($\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}}$) is positive, we can quantify the mean colour index $E_{X-UV}$ in magnitudes using $E_{X-UV}\simeq 5.001(1-\gamma')\langle(\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}})_{\rm ext}\rangle$, which gives $0.089 \pm 0.019$ mag when the four positive medians are considered.
-Taking into account the positive mean values of the luminosity-distance difference, we obtain $\overline{E}_{X-UV}=0.050\pm 0.013$ mag.
-We have demonstrated that this amount of extinction is mild and overall typical for the majority of QSOs since it originates in the circumnuclear and interstellar media of host galaxies \citep{2004MNRAS.348L..54C}.
-It can only be slightly alleviated by standard hard X-ray and far-UV extinction cuts \citep{Lussoetal2020}.
-Consequently, current $L_{X}-L_{UV}$ relation QSO data compilations \citep{Lussoetal2020} cannot be used for cosmological purposes \citep{KhadkaRatra2021a, KhadkaRatra2022}.
+For the non-zero luminosity-distance difference, i.e $\Delta \log{D_{\rm L}}=\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}}$, the extinction term is equal to $(\Delta \log{D_{\rm L}})_{\rm ext}=(\tau_X-\tau_{UV})\log{e}/[2(1-\gamma')]$ where $\tau_{X}$ and $\tau_{UV}$ are optical depths in the X-ray and UV domains, respectively, and $\gamma'$ is the slope of the $L_{X}-L_{UV}$ relation.
+We found that the distributions of $\Delta \log{D_{\rm L}}$ are asymmetric and positively shifted for all the six cosmological models considered.
+We estimated an average X-ray/UV colour index of $\overline{E}_{X-UV}=0.03-0.28$ mag in our sample, based on all six distribution median and peak values.
+We have shown that this amount of extinction is mild and overall typical for the majority of type I QSOs since it is supposed to originate in the circumnuclear and interstellar media of host galaxies \citep{2004MNRAS.348L..54C}.
+The dust-related systematic problem does not seem to be completely removed by standard hard X-ray and far-UV extinction cuts, hence some caution is necessary when interpreting the results \citep{KhadkaRatra2021a, KhadkaRatra2022}.
+Therefore, using at least two complementary methods for larger samples in the future is recommended.